 1. What is Bitcoin?

-Bitcoin is a decentralised digital currency, also known as cryptocurrency.
-It presents a platform on which to effectively run currency as an application, on a network, with no central point of control.
-Bitcoin is the first system that allows the migration of institution-based money to network-based money.
-Cryptocurrency is, in loose terms, the “internet of money”.
-Like the internet, it is borderless and open.
+Bitcoin is a secure digital currency, also known as cryptocurrency.
+There is no single entity that owns and operates Bitcoin.
+It is a completely decentralised platform where users can send money to each other online over a peer-to-peer network, with no central point of control.
+Bitcoin is the first payment system that allows the migration of institution-based money to network-based money.
+Cryptocurrency is, in loose terms, the “internet of money”, as it is borderless and open.
+Click here to learn more about what Bitcoin is.

 2. What is Bitcoin.com.au?